 Tu-Anh Tran

-The current situation is leading us (or leading us) towards new activities, and reading is one of them.
-In this period of confinement, many digital books have been made available free of charge online.
-Whether you're a keen reader or just want to discover new areas of knowledge, there's something for everyone.
+The current situation is leading us (or bringing us back) to new activities, and reading is one of them.
+During this period of confinement, many digital books have been made available online for free.
+Whether you are an avid reader or someone who wants to discover new areas of knowledge, there is something for everyone.

-So here's a list of several themes and platforms that might help you find what you're looking for:
+Here is a list of several themes and platforms that could help you find what you are looking for:

 Montpellier Inter-University Library

-The Bibliothèque InterUniversitaire de Montpellier (BIU) is the first port of call for students at the University of Montpellier, giving them access to all the documents available on the platform.
+The first port of call for students at UM, the Montpellier Inter-University Library (BIU) gives students at the University of Montpellier access to all documents available on the platform.

 • Scientific journals